Poet Wendy Cope was born in Erith, Kent in 1945 and read History at St Hilda's College, Oxford.

 Dull roots with spring rain.'

-The humour and knowingness is, at times, also offset with poignancy and this may be seen in ‘Tich Miller’ and ‘Lonely Hearts’.
+The humour and knowingness is, at times, offset with poignancy: this can be seen in poems such as ‘Tich Miller’ and ‘Lonely Hearts’.
 These two poems demonstrate an awareness of the outsider, which is in keeping with the undeclared premise of being accessible to a wider readership.

 In this collection, Cope also draws on an alter ego for the Strugnell poems.
 Strugnell’s version of a poetic voice is used to mix the elevated with the everyday and the outcome is comic.
 Christopher Reid’s review for the London Review of Books (17 April 1986) explains how the use of this persona adds a further layer to the wit:

 'Her habitual stance is the sly one, less modest than might appear at first sight, of marginal annotator, ruthlessly mocking literary pretensions and absurdities.
 Her creation of the pathetically ambitious South London poetaster, Jason Strugnell ... allows her the opportunity for some devastating parodies.'

 ‘Making Cocoa for Kingsley Amis’ is the only poem in the third and final section.
 It takes up just four lines and captures the irreverent but familiar mood of the collection: